Filing for Concurrent Transfer Credit

 Waiver of Course Requirements

-There is a difference between transfer credit and a waiver.
-Transferred credits fulfill specific course requirements whereas a select group of requirements may be waived if the student can demonstrate that s/he has the competence that the course seeks to instill.
+Transfer credit is not the same as a waiver.
+Transferred credits fulfill specific course requirements, whereas a select group of requirements may be waived if the student can demonstrate that s/he has the competence that the course seeks to instill.
 The definition of "competence" is determined by the BAC.
 To obtain a waiver, students need to meet with a transfer counselor, bringing with them relevant materials.
 A committee reviews the work and determines whether it demonstrates a level of skill equivalent to that required for a grade of "C" or better in the relevant BAC course.
-If a course requirement is waived, the student does not have to take that course.
-However, the credit-hour requirement must be fulfilled in some appropriate way, as determined by the BAC.
+If a course requirement is waived, the student does not have to take the course; however, the credit-hour requirement must be fulfilled within the same curricular area as the waived course.

 Transferring Credits from Another School

 If you are hoping to transfer in credits to the BAC from another school you attended or from the Professional & Continuing Education department at the BAC, review the transfer credit information posted on the Admission website.
 Here you will find information about the following:

 - Requirements of courses to be transferred